visualfc/goqt/README.md

 Like Golang and Qt, GoQt is Open Source.
 The Golang extension module(cgo code) under the BSD license.
 The C++ bindings library under the LGPL license.

 ## Platforms

+* Golang : 1.5.2

-GoQt is a cross-platform toolkit, But my test platforms are Microsoft Windows (x86) Qt4.8.5 and Qt5.5.1 toolkit.
+* GoQt is a cross-platform toolkit, But my test platforms are Microsoft Windows (x86) Qt4.8.5 and Qt5.5.1 toolkit and go1.5.2

 ## Install GoQt